charlie9526/Tree-Map/README.md

-# UoM-Leos-Project-Map
+# UoM-Leos-Tree-Map
-This is the online application that helps to show social service distribution around the country done by UoM Leos.
+This is the online application that helps to show tree plants ,planted by UoM Leos.